mehmetumit/colpick/docs/index.md

 $ colpick -h
 usage: colpick [OPTIONS...]

-Pick color at mouse position
+Pick color at the current position of the mouse

 options:
 	--help(-h)			Print this text and exit